In the digital age, why would you ever want to write in a paper journal?

 It is this critical inner voice that journaling will — with discipline, time, and compassion — allow you to silence.
 And this silencing process can begin with five minutes per day.

 When the timer rings, wrap up your final thought and let the passage conclude naturally.
 No summary is necessary, nor do you have to read what you have written.
+(I rarely do.)
 You have already started important work; recognize this fact, even though your critical inner voice may chime in again, asserting that the last five minutes were a waste of time.

 What do I do now that the five minutes are over?

 Close your notebook.
 Return it to a safe place, but somewhere that you are sure to look tomorrow.
 Because you need to return to your notebook tomorrow.
 And you may not want to.
 It will take discipline.
-And you inner voice may announce with irritation that, You are participating in a silly, purposeless behavior by continuing with this writing.
+And your critical inner voice may announce with irritation that, You are participating in a silly, purposeless behavior by continuing with this writing.

 When you feel that resistance, when you hear that inner voice directing its criticism at you, then you know that you owe it to yourself to push into this uncomfortable place.
 The gauntlet has been thrown down, and your relationship with yourself is at stake.
 The power of that relationship is not to be underestimated, because if your inner voice is a critical, dismissive, and/or demeaning one, then it must be confronted and corrected.

 And five minutes each day allows you to begin doing this critical work.
+Trust me.
+I’ve been keeping journals for twenty-eight years.